awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-policy.rst

 The Scenario
 ============

-In this example, a series Go routines are used to retrieve or set a bucket policy on an
+In this example, you use a series of Go routines to retrieve or set a bucket policy on an
 |S3| bucket.
 The routines use the |sdk-go| to configure policy for a selected |S3| bucket using
 these methods of the |S3| client class: